Brightspace/d2l-json-patch-gen/README.md

 ## Introduction

-json-patch-gen is a small, [thoroughly tested] [tests] library for generating a [JSON Patch] [rfc6902] from two JavaScript objects or arrays.
+d2l-json-patch-gen is a small, [thoroughly tested] [tests] library for generating a [JSON Patch] [rfc6902] from two JavaScript objects or arrays.

 This library has no dependencies.
 It supports generating patches of arbitrarily nested objects and arrays to any depth.

-json-patch-gen does not apply patches.
+d2l-json-patch-gen does not apply patches.
 There are several libraries that can perform this for you:

 * [jsonpatch](https://www.npmjs.org/package/jsonpatch)